To Crop or Not To Crop?

 Altering the Recording Time For Individual Video Answers

 It is important to understand that changing the Maximum recording video time (mentioned above) will only change the recording time of RightBooth's standard video recording feature.
-Changing this value does NOT affect the maximum recording time of any questions you may have previously added into the event.
+Changing this value does NOT affect the maximum recording time of any video answers included in your event.

-If you have questions in your event where you need to modify the maximum recording time of the video answer, do the following:
+If you need to modify the maximum recording time of a video answer, do the following:

 When creating question and answer events you will have noticed the Branch columns in the Question table of the RightBooth Event Designer, entitled: Multi Branch and Branch.

-Branch values allow you to present different sub-sets of questions (from the total set of questions in the question table) to users depending upon answers that they provide to multiple choice questions.
+Branch values allow you to present different sub-sets of questions to users depending upon answers that they provide to multiple choice questions.
 When a user selects a particular answer to a multi choice question, you can then specify the next question in the table that will be shown to the user.